Meet the Chaplaincy Team

 It is critical for me that people understand that the Spiritual and Pastoral Care team is available to everyone, including people of all religions and beliefs, including those who do not identify as religious, as well as all patients, staff, volunteers, students, relatives, and carers.

-When I am not at church or the hospital, I enjoy watching football, and who knows, Arsenal might win the title this season.
+When I am not at church or the hospital, I enjoy watching football, and who knows, Arsenal might win the title this season!

 Hello, my name is Evie McNally: Chaplain

-I have worked alongside my colleagues in the Spiritual and Pastoral Care Team since June 2021, when I was training for ordination in the Church of England.
+Evie McNally: Chaplain I have worked alongside my colleagues in the Spiritual and Pastoral Care Team since June 2021, when I was training for ordination in the Church of England.

-I was ordained in June 2022 and began serving as a part-time minister at St Peter’s church in Northampton alongside my role here at Kettering.
+I was ordained in June 2022 and began serving as a part-time minister at St Peter's church in Northampton alongside my role here at Kettering.
+I now serve part-time in my local parish in Northampton as much of ministry takes place within the hospital setting.

 Initially serving as a Chaplain working one morning each week, I worked alongside the wonderful staff on Skylark Ward.
 Since then, I have increased my hours and now support patients and staff on wards across the hospital.
+I never fail to be encouraged and inspired by the people and families I work with and alongside.

 As chaplains, we are always available for a chat or to provide a listening ear to staff, patients, and their families, in a way that best supports them.